-The mechanisms and rates of the iron oxidation process with associated binding of phosphate are among the key unknowns in P retention processes in surface waters in lowland catchments.
+The majority of studies on redox processes and P dynamics at the groundwater-surface water interface focus on mobilization of phosphate by reductive dissolution of Fe oxyhydroxides in riparian zones or wetlands in response to rewetting (Macrae et al., 2011; Maassen and Balla, 2010; Shenker et al., 2005).
+In contrast, relatively little is known about the oxidation of Fe(II) in the transition zone from groundwater into surface water in lowland delta areas with (periodic) exfiltration of anaerobic groundwater in relation to P retention in surface water.
 The rate of Fe(II) oxidation strongly depends on pH.
-At neutral

-- pH, it is a fast reaction that is expected to occur within hours when molecular oxygen is not limited (Stumm and Lee, 1961).
+At neutral pH, it is a fast reaction that is expected to occur within hours when molecular oxygen is not limited (Stumm and Lee, 1961).
 At pH values around 6, it may take a couple of days before complete abiotic oxidation of Fe(II) occurs.
 The reaction rate also depends on oxygen concentration and temperature.
-Spiteri et al. (2006) investigated the effect of O2 and pH gradients on oxidative precipitation of Fe(II) and subsequent phosphate - 15 sorption along a flow-line in a subterranean estuary where groundwater discharges to the sea.
-Their results showed that the observed O2 gradient is not the main factor controlling precipitation and that it is the pH gradient at the mixing zone of freshwater (pH 5.5) and seawater (pH 7.9) that causes a sevenfold increase in the rate of oxidative precipitation of Fe(II). - The majority of studies on redox processes and P dynamics focus on mobilization of phosphate by reductive dissolution of Fe oxyhydroxides in riparian zones or wetlands in response to rewetting (Macrae et al., 2011; Maassen and Balla, 2010; Shenker et al., 2005).
-In contrast, relatively little is known about the oxidation of Fe(II) in the transition zone from groundwater to surface water in lowland delta areas with (periodic) exfiltra- - tion of anaerobic groundwater in relation to P retention in surface water.
+Spiteri et al. (2006) investigated the effect of O2 and pH gradients on oxidative precipitation of Fe(II) and subsequent phosphate sorption along a flow-line in a subterranean estuary where groundwater discharges to the sea.
+Their results showed that the pH is a more controlling factor that the O_2 concentration.

+To our knowledge there are no field studies on the mechanisms and rates of iron oxidation with associated binding of phosphate in lowland catchments that drain anaerobic groundwater while these processes may have an important control on mobility of P in surface water (Baken et al., 2013; Griffioen, 2006; Fox, 1989).
 Moreover, as most of the work on Fe(II) oxidation and incorporation of phosphate into Fe(III) precipitates is performed on synthetic media, the kinetics of these processes in the natural environment are poorly known.
 A better understanding of these processes will improve our knowledge of P retention mechanisms in surface waters with exfiltration of anaerobic groundwater as driving force.

-To study the dynamics in Fe(II) oxidation and P immobilization along the flow-path from groundwater to surface water, we developed an experimental field set-up in an agricultural experimental catchment of a small lowland river (the Hupsel Brook).
-Previous studies in the Hupsel Brook catchment have demonstrated that the groundwater in the catchment is predominantly anoxic and contains relatively high dissolved P concentrations in a range of 0.3 to 1.0 mg L-1 (Rozemeijer et al., 2010a).
+To study the dynamics in Fe(II) oxidation and P immobilization along the flow-path from groundwater into surface water, we developed an experimental field set-up in an agricultural catchment of a small lowland river (the Hupsel Brook).
+Previous studies in the Hupsel Brook catchment have demonstrated that the groundwater in the catchment is predominantly anoxic and contains relatively high dissolved P concentrations in a range of 0.3 to 1.0 mg L^{-1} (Rozemeijer et al., 2010a).
 At the catchment outlet particulate P is, however, the major contributor to the total P concentrations in the surface water (Rozemeijer et al., 2010b).
 This indicates that transformation from dissolved P in the groundwater to particulate P in the surface water must have occurred.

-In this study we aim (1) to measure the dynamics of Fe(II) and phosphate concentrations along the flow-path from groundwater into surface water in a typical lowland catchment in the Netherlands (2) to infer reaction rates and mechanisms that influence the iron oxidation process by a combination of data analysis and chemical modelling and (3) to explore the phosphate immobilization process during the flow of anaerobic and (3) to explore the phosphate immobilization process during the flow of anaerobic iron-rich groundwater towards surface water.
+In this study we aim (1) to measure the dynamics of Fe(II) and phosphate concentrations along the flow-path from groundwater into surface water in a typical lowland catchment in the Netherlands (2) to infer reaction rates and mechanisms that influence the iron oxidation process by a combination of data analysis and chemical modelling and (3) to explore the phosphate immobilization process during the flow of anaerobic iron-rich groundwater towards surface water.